esentri/domainlifecycles/readme_building_blocks.md

  + Entities should implement domain logic and behaviour in an object-oriented way.
    Domain logic that refers only to an Entity should be implemented within the Entity not in services.
- + NitroX DLC requires Entities to implement `nitrox.dlc.domain.types.Entity`.
+ + NitroX DLC requires Entities to implement `io.domainlifecycles.domain.types.Entity`.
  + We suggest to take care of appropriate `equals` and `hashCode` implementations, to depend only on the Entities Identity.
-   If Entities are implemented using NitroX' `nitrox.dlc.domain.types.base.EntityBase` automatically correct `equals` and `hashCode` are provided.
+   If Entities are implemented using NitroX' `base.io.domainlifecycles.domain.types.EntityBase` automatically correct `equals` and `hashCode` are provided.
  + Entities should take care to stay valid in terms of domain rules and their invariants.
 Therefore, we suggest implementing them in a self-validating manner (see [Validatable](#Validatable)).
  + Prefer ValueObjects to express the Entities attributes over basic Java types.